 Curriculum: Computer Science Stream

 The elective modules are each worth 16 credits and you must register for six modules.
 The modules are presented, either as blocks, or over a period of 15 weeks, with an additional examination week at the end.
-The list of modues presented in a specific year is finalised by the Honours orientation meeting of that year.
-Note that students may take at most two postgraduate modules from Mathematics or Applied Mathematics, which are not listed here, but this is subject to approval by all the divisions involved.
+The list of all postgraduate modules presented in a specific year is finalised at the start of each year.
+Students may take at most two postgraduate modules from Mathematics or Applied Mathematics with permission.
+However, the following two modules from Applied Mathematics do not require approval: Digital Image Processing and Computer Vision.
+All other external modules are subject to approval by the divisions involved.

 Curriculum: Data Science Stream

 In the modern era, there is an increasing demand for people able to efficiently deal with the large quantities of data available in all aspects of life.
 This stream considers the major aspects related to dealing with data.
 Because understanding the properties of data and using it responsibly has essential statistical underpinnings, we require students to have a background in Mathematical Statistics, and also to take certain honours modules from the Mathematical Statistics honours programme as part of their degree.
 Students planning to register for this stream, should consult the yearbook for the list of compulsory modules.
-The elective modules that will be presented each year are listed in the table under the Computer Science stream above.
-Students interested in the data science stream should send an email to firstname.lastname@example.org;
+The elective modules that will be presented each year are listed on the Postgraduate Modules page.
+Students interested in the data science stream should send an email to email@example.com;

 Class of 2022